How many of us continue to tell ourselves, “I need to /should stretch more”?

 How to stretch properly

-Now do the same but only pull one side and allow the opposite hand to move with the pull of the band i.e. travelling the same way, you will see the band does not get stretched as one hand is following the other not working in opposition.
+Experiment 2: Using the elastic band again, pull only on one side and allow the opposite hand to move with the pull of the band i.e. travelling the same way.
+You will see the band does not get stretched as one hand is following the other and not working in opposition.

 So, what does an elastic band have to do with your muscles?

-Picture the muscle you are trying to stretch is the elastic band and if you are not focusing on pulling the points of insertion away from each other then you are not really be stretching the bulk of the muscle and therefore wondering why you don’t get any more flexible.
+Picture the muscle you are trying to stretch is the elastic band and if you are not focusing on pulling the points of insertion away from each other then you are not really stretching the bulk of the muscle, therefore wondering why you don’t get any more flexible.

 It doesn’t matter how flexible you are, stretching works the same for everyone, either stretch correctly and improve flexibility or be frustrated with your lack of flexibility.